 Contents

-- What it is: A layered spaghetti casserole with meat sauce, ricotta, and mozzarella baked until bubbly and sliceable.
+- Baked Spaghetti That Reheats, the one-liner: A layered spaghetti casserole with meat sauce, ricotta, and mozzarella baked until bubbly and sliceable.

 - Why it works: Slightly undercooked pasta + a sauce that’s not watery = baked spaghetti that reheats without turning to paste.